The Pros and Cons of Using Artificial Intelligence as a Business Tool

 AI doesn’t know if it utilizes false or biased information, which means there is potential to disseminate fake news, fast.

-Cons of AI #2: Ethical Concerns
+Cons of AI #2: Ethical considerations

 Machine learning relies on data, and to create those Art AI images or real-time responses, AI needs to pull information and inspiration from somewhere.
+Data privacy becomes a big concern.

 On one end, ChatGPT was transparent with their data.
 They cited sources like Wikipedia, outbound Reddit posts, online books, and a filtered Common Crawl (a huge archive of creative common use from the internet).